chrislegault/lootbot/USAGE.md

-type - stage at when the message should be used (intro, draw, reward) delay - an optional delay until the next message is said, only used in intro and draw types tier - the tier a message belongs to, currently only used in draw type but will be added to reward type soon user - specific user to target a message at, currently does not work
+type - stage at when the message should be used (intro, draw, reward) delay - an optional delay until the next message is said, only used in intro and draw types tier - the tier a message belongs to, currently only used in draw type but will be added to reward type soon user - specific user to target a message at
 ```

 Messages can contain special tokens that will be replaced with user, tier and loot data if provided.
 The format is as follows: